 Extensive mountains, forest cover and lowland wetlands made Hauraki generally unsuitable for farming in its natural state.
 The draining of the Hauraki Plains after 1908 enabled great expansion in dairying.

 Kahikatea stood supreme in the vast wetland covering the Hauraki Plains.
-Though unsuitable for quality construction, it was ideal for making butter boxes.
+Though unsuitable for construction, it was ideal for making butter boxes.

 In 1869 the Hauraki Sawmilling Company established a mill at Tūrua on the Waihou River.
 It was at the forest’s edge and had a deep anchorage for ocean-going ships.
 Bagnall Bros bought the mill in 1877 and developed it into one of the largest in the country’s history.

 Tramlines radiated from Tūrua and logs were floated down the Waihou River to the mill.

 In 1913 Bagnalls began winding down their operation, the kahikatea of the plains now all but exhausted like the kauri of the peninsula.